Taoism > Masters

 According to Ch'ien, Lao-tzu was born in the state of Ch'u, and his birthplace was in the nowadays Ho-nan province.
-He was a curator at the Royal Library when he met Confucius to talk about rites.
+He was a curator at the Royal Library in Chou when hemet Confucius to talk about rites.
 This conversation offers much insight into the huge differences between the phulosophy of Taoists and Confucian.
 Read more...

 Disguised with the morals at the royal court, Lao-tzu would left and gone West.
-He met the Guardian of the Pass who asked him to compose a book.
-This is how Tao-te ching took birth.
+He met the Guardian of the mountain pass who asked him to compose a book of wisdom.
+This ishow Tao-te ching took birth.